jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

 obtain high accuracy without using any of the special tricks from the previous subsection.

+Our aim shall be to compute the effect on the matter power spectrum caused by neglecting the fact that neutrinos really do have mass, albeit small.
+If you wish to study the underlying theory for this in detail, we refer to the paper on
+":doc:`Fully relativistic treatment of light neutrinos in 𝘕-body simulations</publications>`".

 .. raw:: html

    <h3>Adding massive neutrinos to the background cosmology</h3>

-We wish to compute the effect on the matter power spectrum caused by neglecting the fact that neutrinos really do have mass.
-For this purpose, we shall make use of the below parameter file:
+To compute the effect on the matter power spectrum caused by neglecting the fact that neutrinos do have some mass, we shall make use of the below parameter file:

 .. code-block:: python3